vivaxgen/ngs-pipeline/README.rst

 sequencing data produced within vivaxGEN project.
 The pipeline uses snakemake for its workflow system and relies on micromamba to provide its dependencies.

 There are two modes of working with the pipeline:

-* a 2-process mechanism with different steps for mapping and joint variant calling which is suitable for whole-genome sequencing or variant discovery with big number of samples, and
+* 2-step mode

+  This mode allows the variant calling procecessing to be separated into 2 steps:

+  * Mapping and indiviual sample genotyping

+    This step involves preparing sample directory structures and running genotyping of each sample individually in parallel.

+  * Joint variant calling

+    This step involves running a joint-variant calling for all samples after each sample has been genotyped individually from the previous above step.

+  The 2-step mode is suitable for processing high number of samples, especially from WGS experiments, where samples are processed incrementally or in batch.

+* 1-step mode

-* a 1-process mapping/variant-calling suitable for targeted sequencing, such
-  as panel and amplicon sequencing, with smaller number of samples.
+  A 1-process mapping/variant-calling suitable for targeted sequencing, such as panel and amplicon sequencing, with smaller number of samples.

 Quick Installation